email Mark Bishop

 There are two versions of my text.
-The new atoms-first version provides a more complete description of atomic theory, chemical bonding, and chemical calculations early.
+The atoms-first version provides a more complete description of atomic theory, chemical bonding, and chemical calculations early.
 The chemistry-first version has a early emphasis on descriptions of the structure of matter and the nature of chemical changes, postponing the description of unit conversions and chemical calculations.

 Atoms-First Version